 Acclimatize at home to the altitude

-You can take the chance altitude sickness significantly lower by acclimatizing your body to the altitude in a height tent in the weeks before your expedition.
+You can significantly reduce the risk of altitude sickness by acclimatising your body to the altitude in an altitude tent in the weeks before your expedition.

 How does it work?
 The higher in the mountains, the lower the air pressure will be and this means that fewer oxygen molecules are present per volume.
 This means that you inhale less oxygen on top of a mountain than at sea level.
 Getting less oxygen stimulates the body to adapt to this new situation.
 Over time, various systems such as breathing, transport in the blood (number of red blood cells) and oxygen uptake in the muscles have improved considerably.

-The height tent uses this process and uses the same oxygen-poor air as if you were standing on top of a mountain in your home.
-The corresponding altitude generator removes a small percentage of oxygen from the normal air and pumps the remaining oxygen-poor air into the height tent.
+The high altitude tent uses this process and uses the same low oxygen air as if you were standing on top of a mountain at home.
+The associated altitude generator takes a small percentage of oxygen from the normal air and pumps the remaining deoxygenated air into the altitude tent.